snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 ## APIs

 Both Vulkan and OpenGL are supported.
 The selection of these APIs will be decided at runtime.
 Each API implements a graphics manager.

+Not all APIs support multithreading, so implemented graphics managers should indicate if they support multithreading or not.

+### API Configuration

 To configure which API to use, the following configuration is used in `data/graphics/config.json`, with the following structure: